-[in Futaleufú] have to travel three hours to go to Chaitén...in a section where you can die by falling into the Yelcho lake...but its the media's fault and it's the politicians fault that they create this."
+"The whole country we feel as if we have been left behind... the important issues for them are the issues in Santiago...people will watch the news and how they dedicate 30 minutes how the traffic has been stopped because they are fixing a pothole, and people [in Futaleufú] have to travel three hours to go to Chaitén...in a section where you can die by falling into the Yelcho lake...but its the media's fault and it's the politicians fault that they create this."

-Beyond the infrastructural disparity Gonzales presents, she also emphasizes tendencies of the centralized Chilean media.
+In addition to the infrastructural disparity Gonzales presents, she also emphasizes tendencies of the centralized Chilean media.
 Fierro and others determine that the media is also largely controlled by one family, and "[w]ho owns and controls the media, and for what purposes, has always been a political issue" (Campbell 2009, 75).
-The result or selected news coverage of this control, adds to the perpetuation of often weak civilian relationships with the political arena.
+The result of this control often leading to selected news coverage, perpetuates negative perceptions of Santiago and thus the government.